Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: The Design of

 \done \parhead{Preliminary validation} For each vulnerability, we perform a preliminary validation step before attempting to exploit it, as concrete exploit generation requires additional constraints to be satisfied.
 This validation is worthwhile because symbolic execution may incorrectly identify vulnerabilities even when these cannot be exploited, due to imprecise modeling of external calls and incomplete representations of storage or execution context~\cite{gritti2023confusum}.
-For instance, a \texttt{CALL} instruction may appear reachable in symbolic analysis but cannot be triggered under any concrete execution.
+For instance, a \texttt{CALL} instruction may appear reachable in symbolic analysis but cannot be triggered under any concrete execution, as symbolic execution may over-approximate feasible paths when constraints are incomplete.

 Our preliminary validation uses a local blockchain instance to simulate a concrete execution environment.
 We supply concrete calldata, solved from symbolic constraints, along with caller and origin addresses to verify whether the \texttt{CALL} instruction is executed.
 Unlike exploit generation, we do not require the transaction to succeed or transfer assets; we only check whether the vulnerable \texttt{CALL} is triggered.
 This suffices to confirm the vulnerability's existence.